fomantic/Fomantic-UI/CONTRIBUTING.md

 We aim for clean and consistent code style.

-We are using [ESLint](https://eslint.org/) to check code style issues using [the JavaScript Standard Style](https://standardjs.com/) with some overrides.
+We are using [stylelint](https://stylelint.io) to check code style issues using [the JavaScript Standard Style](https://standardjs.com/) with some overrides.

 You can run:

+* Style Sheet
-* `npm run lint` to lint your code
+    * `npm run stylelint` to lint LESS files
-* `npm run lint-fix` to fix where the issues can be fixed automatically.
+    * `npm run stylelint-fix` to fix where the issues can be fixed automatically.